djbrieck/brieckspro/content/posts/visual-catalog-extending-embeded-pdf/index.md

 - One HTML page per document page, with simple Back / Continue / First / Last navigation
-- Just `<img>` tags — no plugin, no viewer, no PDF.js, nothing that can fail to initialize on a flaky mobile connection
+- Just `<img>` tags — no plugin, no viewer, no PDF.js, nothing that can fail to initialize on a flaky mobile connection, etc.

 It's a deliberately "boring" format, and that's the point.
-It works the same everywhere a browser works, which is a useful property to have in reserve when you're serving content to an unpredictable mix of devices — without giving up the PDF for the cases where it's the better fit, for example on Desktop.
+It works the same everywhere a browser works, which is a useful property to have in reserve when you're serving content to an unpredictable mix of devices.

 ## This was a case for automating it with AI assistance.